Using self-service automation portal

 Cloud Automation

-A template optimized for environments focused on deploying and managing cloud resources (such as AWS or Microsoft).
+A template optimized for deploying and managing cloud resources (such as AWS or Microsoft).

 Use this preset when your automation targets provisioning, configuration, and management of cloud services.